AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Generate synthetic data

-If you want to generate a graph with n nodes and m edgea, you can use the function generate_write_symmetric_adjacency_matrix_and_networkx_graph(n, m), which returns the adjacency_matrix and a networkx graph, and the graph will be written to a file syn_n_m.txt.
+If you want to generate a graph with n nodes and m edgea, you can use the function __generate_write_symmetric_adjacency_matrix_and_networkx_graph(n, m)__, which returns the adjacency_matrix and a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph, and the graph will be written to a file syn_n_m.txt.

 ## Read data

-We use the function read_txt_as_networkx_graph(filename) in utils.py to read the data, which returns a graph with the type [networkx](https://networkx.org/documentation/stable/reference/introduction.html).
-We can access the nodes and edges by graph.nodes graph.edges, respectively.
+We use the function __read_txt_as_networkx_graph(filename)__ in utils.py to read the data, which returns a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph.
+We can access the nodes and edges by graph.nodes and graph.edges, respectively.

 ## Run algorithms